devonmoss/dit/current_issues.md

     - might want to rename to something more like 'user stats' and make it reachable from clicking on the username
     - show heatmap of user activity
     - show insightful charts about recognition of each character

-implement an xp and leveling system
-    - you get points for doing trainings, tests, races. (maybe just points for every char identified or sent?)